VIDEO FORENSIC ANALYST - Career Preparation

 codec's compression is excessively applied.
 The resulting video is then saved in either an

 open or proprietary format.
-Some third party programs (e.g. VideoCleaner)
+Some free open-source third party programs (e.g. VideoCleaner)

-can convert certain proprietary video stream into lossless open formats,
+can convert most proprietary video streams into lossless open formats,

-but the original metadata may only be available with the originating
+but the original metadata may only be available when accessing the originating

 Proprietary surveillance videos commonly use a variable frame rate and,